inlabru-org/inlabru/cran-comments.md

     issue-4/Point-process-models-for-spatio-temporal-distance-sampling-data-from/10.1214/17-AOAS1078.full
 ```

-## Downstream dependencies
+## revdepcheck results

-We tested the reverse dependencies (bmstdr, intSDM, PointedSDMs, rSPDE) and
-found no problems.
+We checked 4 reverse dependencies (1 from CRAN + 3 from Bioconductor),
+comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages